etcinit/enclosure/README.md

 ### Automatic construction

-As shown in the complete example above, the Container is capable of using a Loader to try to resolve services that are not explicitly binded.
+As shown in the complete example above, the Container is capable of using a Loader to try to resolve services that are not explicitly bound.
 Dependency Injection is also performed during this process.
 So you can use classes with dependencies as services without having to register them.

 Continuing the previous example: